spatialfruitsalad/pomelo/README.md

 Pomelo allows you to use your own position file (e.g. the output of a simulation or image processing) and allows you to script the surface triangulation the way you want it by passing a simple to write lua file.

-### Calling Pomelo
+### Calling Pomelo (generic)
 To invoke Pomelo, switch to the bin directory.
+For the generic mode to work, you will have to build the generic binary of pomelo.
 There you can call Pomelo by typing

 ```
-./pomelo [file to lua path] [output folder]
+./pomelo -GENERIC [file to lua path] [output folder]
 ```

 The passed lua file is a parameter file, which contains all the information needed by pomelo.
 The output folder is the folder which will contain the calculated output.